SAIC-VR/vr18-final/README.md

 > - Project Execution [70%]
 > - Project Report [20%]

-The contribution to the final project grade is listed behind each section and each section is required to receive a passing grade for the project.
+**The contribution to the final project grade is listed behind each section and each section is required to receive a passing grade for the project.**

 _______

 ## Project Proposal [10%]

-Projects required some planning, this includes a summary of the project, the goals of your project, and a plan on how you will achieve the goals.
-Proposal should include the following:
+Projects require some planning, this includes a summary of the project, the goals of your project, and a plan on how you will achieve the goals.
+The proposal should include the following:

  - Title of the project
  - Your name